FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <figure>
 	{% include "./img/gaussianFactorX.svg" %} {% include "./img/gaussianFactorY.svg" %}
-	<figcaption>Gaussian blur weights formula for point <code>(x,y)</code>, <a target="_blank" href="https://en.wikipedia.org/wiki/Gaussian_blur#Mathematics">Source</a></figcaption>
+	<figcaption>Gaussian blur weights formula for point <code>(x,y)</code> <a target="_blank" href="https://en.wikipedia.org/wiki/Gaussian_blur#Mathematics">(Source)</a></figcaption>
 </figure>

 Not all convolutions are separable.
-In the context of graphics programming: If you can express the kernel weights as a formula with axes `X, Y` and factor `X` and why `Y` out into two separate formulas, then you have gained separability with a 2D kernel and can perform the convolution in two passes, massively saving on texture taps.
+In the context of graphics programming: If you can express the kernel weights as a formula with axes `X, Y` and factor-out both `X` and `Y` into two separate formulas, then you have gained separability of a 2D kernel and can perform the convolution in two passes, massively saving on texture taps.

 <blockquote class="reaction"><div class="reaction_text">Some big budget video games have used effects with kernels that are <strong>not</strong> separable, but did it anyway in two passes + 1D Kernel for the performance gain, with the resulting artifacts being deemed not too bad.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>